Tom-Mac1/FlaskApp/README.md

 # How to use
 #### Clone repository
-1. Go to "Code" and select clone with https, or the clone in vscode option
+1. Go to "Code" and select clone with https
 2. Open VSCode and press "clone git repository", where you will be prompted to paste the link

 #### Initialise a virtual environment: